Periadriatic Seam

 The Periadriatic Seam (or fault) is a distinct geologic fault in Southern Europe, running S-shaped about 1000 km from the Tyrrhenian Sea through the whole Southern Alps as far as Hungary.
-It forms the division between the Adriatic plate and the European plate.
+It forms the division between the Adriatic plate and the Eurasian plate.

 Tectonics and geology

 Within the Eastern Alps, the line marks the border between the Central Eastern Alps and the Southern Limestone Alps.
 In the Western Alps it forms the division between the southern Apulian foreland and the central crystalline zones of the Alps.

-Continental collision is still going on, with the Apulian and European plates still converging.
+Continental collision is still going on, with the Apulian and Eurasian plates still converging.
 The central zones of the Alps are rising too, causing vertical slip along the fault.
 The result is the set of major fault zones collectively named Periadriatic Seam.
 Movement along the Periadriatic Seam is the cause for the earthquake zone between Vienna and Friuli.
-The last destructive earthquake happened in Friuli at the end of the 20th century.
+The last destructive earthquake happened in Friuli in 1976.

 The uplift caused violent erosion of the young orogen, which led to the formation of the Hohe Tauern window.
 At several regions a heavy uplift of the Central Alps by some kilometers took place, and also a shift of more than 50 km.